 If you are completing your own tax return, HMRC’s online filing system can calculate your tax liability for you.
 However, it will not check whether your figures are correct or that you have claimed your full entitlement to expenses, reliefs and allowances.

-Also bear in mind that HMRC’s helplines will only deal with ‘simple’ queries such as questions surrounding PAYE coding notices or the Marriage Allowance.
-HMRC helplines do not offer tax advice.
+Also bear in mind that HMRC’s helplines will generally only deal with ‘simple’ queries such as questions surrounding PAYE coding notices or the Marriage Allowance.

 Therefore, why not use TaxAssist Accountants, we will look after all your tax affairs for you – from registering with HMRC, to completing your tax return, to calculating your tax liability and the due dates.
 We will ensure your affairs are as tax efficient as possible too.